JeanXristianPascua/jeanxristianpascua/README.md

 ---

 ## 🔭 Current Projects
-- **Portfolio Website** - Developing my personal portfolio using React to showcase my work and skills.
 - **Task Management App** - An application that allows users to manage tasks with user authentication, secure backend features, and a user-friendly interface

 ## 🌱 Skills and Technologies